podaac/hydrocron/docs/overview.md

 Hydrocron has a main API endpoint:

-- [timeseries/](/timeseries) which returns all of the timesteps for a single feature ID, and
+- [timeseries/](/timeseries) which returns all of the timesteps for a single feature ID.

 ## Feature ID